In This Article

-With vivid green coloring and elegant, feathery leaves, this slow-growing dwarf palm only reaches heights of three or four feet indoors at maturity, making it a manageable large-sized houseplant.
+With vivid green coloring and elegant, feathery leaves, this slow-growing dwarf palm ranges from two to six feet tall in an indoor environment, making it a manageable large-sized houseplant.
 Parlor palms are non-toxic to people and pets, and can even adjust to low light, which offers even more flexibility when considering where to display one in your home.

 - Botanical Name: Chamaedorea elegans

 - Common Name: Parlor palm, Neanthe bella palm

 - Sun Exposure: Low to bright, indirect light

 - Soil Type: Well-drained cactus, palm, or potting mix

 Parlor palms are easy to care for and won't require a huge time commitment, but as unfussy as parlor palms tend to be, they’re heavy feeders and need quite a bit of water to thrive, especially over the spring and summer growing seasons, so keep the soil evenly moist but not soaked.
 During this time, fertilize your parlor palm monthly with a houseplant fertilizer.
 In fall and winter, you can cut back on watering and hold off on fertilizing altogether.
 Otherwise, plan to water your parlor palm once or twice per week, and allow the top inch or two of soil to dry before watering again.

 To care for your parlor palm, make sure you have a mister handy, particularly in the summer months, to keep it cool on hot days.
 You may also want to consider investing in a humidifier if humidity is low indoors since they prefer humid over dry conditions.

 Best Growing Conditions for Parlor Palms